dymium-org/dymiumModules/modules/demography/README.md

 ### Description

-Increase age of all `Individual` agents by 1, which is equipvalent to one year.
+Increase age of all `Individual` agents by 1, which is equivalent to one year.

 <details>